AnnaRichert/Portfolio/SQL Project 3.md

           GROUP BY a.assignment_name, dd.donor_type
           ORDER BY rounded_total_donation_amount DESC
           LIMIT 5)
-SELECT a.assignment_name, a.region, sub.rounded_total_donation_amount, sub.donor_type
+-- Step 2: Add the assignment's region field for each record in the result SELECT a.assignment_name, a.region, sub.rounded_total_donation_amount, sub.donor_type
 FROM sub
 LEFT JOIN assignments AS a